Deploy

 Custom CA certificates

-When your instance uses a self-signed or internal CA cert, tell the Python client to trust it.
+When your instance uses a self-signed or internal CA cert, tell the Python SDK to trust it.

 First, export the certificate from your server: